Welcome to reallymoving’s second guide to saving.

 Whether it’s consultancy, delivery driving, selling your crafts, tutoring, dog walking, creating websites or anything else – price yourself appropriately and put the word out there.

 Plus, the time spent making money means there’s less time to spend it.
-Just don’t burn yourself out or let it affect your main job.
+Just don’t burn yourself out and let it affect your performance at your main job.

 It’s never been easier to unload your unwanted items onto someone else, and to make some cash in the process.
 From Ebay and car boot sales to Gumtree and Facebook Market Place, all you need are a few decent photos and a realistic price.

-Whilst DVDs and CDs aren’t worth much anymore, there are multiple websites that take them, along with old mobile phones.
+Whilst things like DVDs and CDs aren’t worth much anymore, there are multiple websites that take them, along with old mobile phones and electronics.
 Trade in shops like CEX are also an option for selling technology and games.

 You’ll make space, gain some cash and you can feel good knowing that your removals costs when you finally move into that new home will be cheaper – there’ll be less to move!